good-jinu/slack-topic-document-generator/README.md

 ## Features

 - **Slack Message Crawling**: Extract messages from specified Slack channels with date filtering
-- **User Mention Filtering**: Generate documents for specific user mentions
+- **User and Group Mention Filtering**: Generate documents for specific user or group mentions with support for multiple filters
+- **Merged User/Group Management**: Unified handling of users and groups in a single database table
 - **AI-Powered Analysis**: Use Google's Gemini AI to identify topics and generate documentation
 - **Document Management**: Automatically create and update markdown documents from conversation topics
 - **Robust Architecture**: Built with TypeScript, comprehensive error handling, and retry logic